Numerical methods for Mean field Games based on Gaussian Processes and Fourier Features: Acknowledgment

 \section{Acknowledgment}

 We want to thank Yifan Chen for sharing the code of \cite{chen2021solving} online and discussing the implementation.
-We also thank Professor Lars Ruthotto for sharing the Matlab code about the crowd motion model in \cite{ruthotto2020machine}.
-C. Mou gratefully acknowledges the support by CityU Start-up Grant 7200684.
-C. Zhou are supported by Singapore MOE (Ministry of Educations), AcRF Grants R-146-000-271-112 and R-146-000-284-114, and NSFC Grant No. 11871364.
+We also thank Professor Lars Ruthotto for sharing the Matlab code about the crowd motion model in \cite{ruthotto2020machine} {and thank Mathieu Lauri\`{e}re for discussions about the finite difference methods of MFGs}.
+C. Mou gratefully acknowledges the support by CityU Start-up Grant 7200684 {and Hong Kong RGC Grant ECS 9048215}.
+C. Zhou is supported by Singapore MOE (Ministry of Education), AcRF Grants R-146-000-271-112 and R-146-000-284-114, and NSFC Grant No. 11871364.